bkw777/NODE_DATAPAC/README.md

 If you get the "Format RAM-Disk?" prompt on power-on, just answer "N".
 Then it will ask "Fix?", answer "Y".

-## RPI.BA
+## RAMPAC Inspector
-Here is a small "RAMPAC inspector" [RPI.BA](software/RPI) to view the raw data from anywhere on the device.
+[RPI.BA](software/RPI) is a small util to view the raw data from anywhere on the device.
-There are already old apps for that like N-DKTR and RD, but they are large, include machine language or require the original option rom or RAMDSK.CO, don't support 512k, etc.
+There are already old apps for that like N-DKTR and RD, but they are large, include machine language, or require the original option rom or RAMDSK.CO, don't support 512k, etc.
 For instance [RD.BA](Rampac_Diagnostic) can not even be loaded in one piece even on a freshly reset 32k machine, and does not support banks, or the model 200.
 So this does not use any machine code, everything is in BASIC, supports banks/512k, runs on both model 100 and 200, and is relatively small.